knative/docs/docs/eventing/sources/apiserversource/getting-started/_index.md

 1. Optional: Create a namespace for the API server source instance:

-    ```
+    ```shell
     kubectl create namespace <new_namespace_name>
     ```

     Creating a namespace for your API server source and related components allows you to view changes and events for this workflow more easily, since these are isolated from the many other components that may exist in your `default` namespace.

     It also makes removing the source easier, since you can simply delete the namespace to remove all of the resources.

 1. Create a service account: